lucarampi/react-page-tracker/readme.md

 ## Features

-- Accurately determines whether the current page is the first or last page.
+- ↔️ Identifies whether the user navigated to the page via browser back/forward buttons or by clicking a link.
-- Fixes incorrect `document.referrer` after navigation, providing the correct referrer for tracking purposes.
+- 🐞 Fixes incorrect `document.referrer` after navigation, providing the correct referrer for tracking purposes.
-- Offers a complete history browsing record.
+- 💡 Accurately determines whether the current page is the first or last page.
-- Identifies whether the user navigated to the page via browser back/forward buttons or by clicking a link.
+- 🧭 Offers a complete history browsing record.
-- Supports Next.js, Remix, TanStack Query, and React Router.
+- 🚀 Supports Next.js, Remix, TanStack Query, and React Router.
-- zero deps.
+- ⚡️ zero deps.
-- typed-safe.
+- ⭐️ typed-safe.

-### `React Page Tracker` provides the following information
+### Usage
 ```tsx
 type PageTrackerState = {
   /** current page index */